mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 We’re using Ruby to get a web page.
 You’ve probably used <span class="caps">HTTP</span> with your web browser. <span class="caps">HTTP</span>
-is the Hypertext Transfer Protocol. <span class="caps">HTTP</span> is used to transfer web pages across the internet.
-Conceptualize a bus driver that can drive across the internet and bring back web pages for us.
+is the Hypertext Transfer Protocol. <span class="caps">HTTP</span> is used to transfer web pages across the Internet.
+Conceptualize a bus driver that can drive across the Internet and bring back web pages for us.
 On his hat are stitched the letters <span class="caps">HTTP</span>.

 The variable `http` is that bus driver.
 The _method_ is a message to the bus